 A default on your credit report indicates that you borrowed money or started a line of credit and were unable to pay it back under the terms of the agreement.
 In the UK, defaults will show on your credit report for up to 6 years.
 Even though the lender can't re-register the default after 6 years (even if you still owe them money), you still won't be out of the woods yet.
 The lender can still register a CCJ against you, or even sell your debt to a debt collector, which adds further headache and has other financial consequences.
 But lastly, it's generally best to practice good financial habits to mitigate any bumps in the road life tosses at you.

 The Proper Path to Good Credit

 The Pave app credit builder actively works with you to help you build your credit score.
-We offer credit building insights that are targeted, actionable and unique to you, and report your good behavior to help build your credit health.
-We partner with Experian, Equifax and TransUnion to improve your credit history through your monthly membership fee of £9/month.
+We offer credit building insights that are targeted, actionable and unique to you, and report your good behaviour to help build your credit health.
+We partner with Experian, Equifax and TransUnion to improve your credit history through your monthly membership fee.
 There's no magic bullet to improve your credit score overnight but Pave credit builder builds credit the proper way.

 Pave has been voted the Best Credit Building Product in 2021 by customers in the Consumer Credit Awards and was voted the Best New Personal Finance App 2021 by Moneynet.